Allen9809/dl-cnn-googlenet-car_image_classification/README.md

-# dl-cnn-googlenet-car_image_classification
+This project focuses on classifying car images using the Stanford Car Dataset, which consists of 16,185 images categorized into 196 classes based on Make, Model, and Year.
+The dataset is divided into 8,144 training images and 8,041 testing images.

-This project focuses on car image classification using the Stanford Car Dataset, which includes 16,185 images categorized into 196 classes based on Make, Model, and Year.
-The dataset is split into 8,144 training images and 8,041 testing images.
+Given the challenge of limited images per class, the project employs transfer learning.
+A pretrained model from ImageNet is fine-tuned on the car dataset to develop a robust car classifier.
+This involves adjusting all layers of the model and replacing the final fully connected layer to suit the specific classification requirements.

-Training a deep learning model directly on this dataset is challenging due to the limited number of images per class.
-To address this, the project utilizes transfer learning—a technique where a pretrained model from ImageNet is we fine-tuned on the car dataset.
-We aim to develop a car classifier by fine-tuning a pretrained model.
-All layers will be adjusted, and the final fully connected layer will be replaced for specific classification tasks.
+After fine-tuning the model and training it on the entire dataset, the model and necessary reference files were downloaded locally.
+A user-friendly interface was then created using Streamlit for local deployment, providing an intuitive platform to interact with the classifier.